M.A.

 The program has six elements:

-You’ll develop expertise in one or more of the principal specialties of museum work by completing a minimum of two courses in that area, at least one of which must be a Museum Studies (MUSE) course.
+You’ll develop expertise in one or more of the principal specialties of museum work by completing three Professional Domain courses.

 We group museum professional specialties into the following categories.
 For each specialty, courses incorporate training in best practices, policy development, legal and regulatory concerns, and future trends.